evayfang2019/evayfang_test/content/home/co_publications.md

 # Order that this section appears on the page.
 weight: 90

 title:  Publications
-subtitle: 'First/Corresponding Author Publications'
+subtitle: ' Collaborative Publications'

 content:
   # Filter on criteria